kt3k/subcommand/README.md

 ## minirocket(actionDefinition, options)

 - @param {object} actionDefinition The definition of the action selection
-- @param {object} argv The argv which is passed to each action
 - @param {object} options The options
+- @param {Function} callback The callback of the action
 - @param {string} [options.actions] The directory under which it look for the action files.
 Default is `{minirocket's callers dir}/actions`.
 - @return {Minirocket} Minirocket class instance